 Electrolytes play a crucial role in the body’s overall function by regulating nerve and muscle function, hydrating the body, balancing blood acidity and pressure, and rebuilding damaged tissue.
 These electrically charged minerals, such as sodium, potassium, calcium, and magnesium, are essential for maintaining proper fluid balance and are particularly important for athletes, individuals with active lifestyles, or those in hot climates.
 Ensuring adequate electrolyte intake can help prevent dehydration, muscle cramps, and fatigue, making it vital for maintaining overall well-being.

 I’m going to list some of my favorite electrolyte brands below, why I like them and how much they cost.
 This way, you can determine what’s the most important factor for YOU when choosing which brand to purchase.
 The brands I like the best have more electrolytes in them, especially sodium, which for some may make the drinks taste salty.
 I personally like the salty taste, but if you don’t you can just add more water to them.
 We also need more sodium in our diets, NOT LESS, like most people think.
 “A growing body of research reveals that optimal health outcomes occur at sodium levels 2-3x government recommendations.”
-I also pick brands that only use Stevia or monk fruit as a sweetener.
+I also pick brands that only use Stevia, Allulose or Monk Fruit as a sweetener.
 These don’t spike your blood glucose levels like sugar or other sweeteners would.
 I also try to avoid ones with magnesium citrate, which can have a laxative effect for some people.
+Note* – Allulose is emerging as a really great natural sweetener but start slow with this one, as some people do have some digestive issues if they consume too much.
+My husband has digestive issues, but takes the Sugar Free Liquid IV electrolyte that is sweetened with Allulose but has no GI side effects from the amount contained in it.

-• LMNT – This is my favorite brand of electrolytes because it contains higher doses if sodium (1,000 mg), potassium (200 mg) and magnesium (60mg).
+- LMNT – I’ve used this brand of electrolytes for a few years and love it because it contains higher doses of sodium (1,000 mg) (which is great if you follow a low carb/keto/carnivore diet or are a high performing athlete), potassium (200 mg) and magnesium (60mg).
 These also taste delicious!
 If you buy the sweetened version (which aren’t super sweet) they are sweetened with Stevia which is a healthier option than sugar or other sugar substitutes.
 I purchase directly from LMNT and buy their Insider Bundle which is basically buy 3 boxes get 1 free.
 I have it on subscription which makes it more cost effective.
 They even have a delicious chocolate drink which makes for a healthy hot chocolate alternative.
 The bundle is $117 which makes each box of 30 packets only $29.25.
 You can also find these on Amazon although they are more expensive.
 You can get a free sample pack with your first order when you purchase through my refer-a-friend link.
 They also have an amazing new sparkling electrolyte drink in a can now too!

-• Redmond Re-lyte – This is my second favorite brand of electrolytes because it contains more electrolytes: Sodium 810mg Potassium 400mg Chloride 1280mg Calcium 60mg Magnesium 50mg Coconut Water Powder 80mg.
+- Redmond Re-lyte – This is one of my other top recommended brands of electrolytes because it contains more electrolytes: Sodium 810mg Potassium 400mg Chloride 1280mg Calcium 60mg Magnesium 50mg Coconut Water Powder 80mg.
 The flavors also taste great!
 The sweetener used is Stevia leaf extract.
 They also use Redmond’s Real Salt (which is the only salt brand I use) which contains 60+ trace minerals as well.
 This one costs $39.59 on Amazon.

-• Myoxcience – I have not tried this brand yet, but it’s in my shopping cart to try.
+- Myoxcience – I have not tried this brand yet.
 I like that it has Taurine and Creatine added to it.
 It has 310 mg REAL SALT, 452 mg Potassium, 170 mg of Magnesium (dimagnesium malate), 150 mg Calcium (chloride) 1112 mg Creatine, & 500 mg Taurine.
 It’s sweetened with monk fruit.
 Creatine and taurine both support healthy hydration, muscle health and longevity.
 It’s shown that when athletes add in creatine with their electrolytes they get in a better workout.
-These cost $38.95 on amazon.
+These cost $38.95 on amazon. (creatine can make some people feel bloated…just a side note)

-• Bare Performance Nutrition – I also have not tried this brand, but may get it for my husband to try since he’s looking for a new electrolyte.
+- Bare Performance Nutrition – I also have not tried this brand.
 I do like the ingredients in this one.
 It has 500mg of Sodium per serving from Pink Himalayan Salt & Trisodium Citrate†, 170 mg Potassium (Potassium Glycinate Complex), 20 mg Magnesium (Magnesium Bisglycinate Chelate) (a little low on this one), 480 mg of chloride, 100 mg Calcium (Calcium Bisglycinate Chelate).
 It’s sweetened with stevia leaf extract.
 This one is $44.99 but comes in a 50 serving container.
 Subscribe and save brings it down to $40.49 on Amazon.

 Are there other electrolyte brands you want me to look at?
 Comment below and tell me your favorite brand!